stitchdata/docs/_saas-integrations/mixpanel.md

 {% include misc/data-files.html %}

 {% capture sync-limit %}

-{% include important.html content="**Historical replication and  Mixpanel limitations**<br>
+{% capture sync-limit-copy %}
 Mixpanel limits the queryable time range for some of its endpoints to either **60 or 90 days** [to prevent poor loading times for their customers](https://mixpanel.com/help/questions/articles/why-do-the-dates-switch-and-show-only-two-or-three-months-of-data-at-a-time-in-certain-reports).
-We've found if the **Start Date** is greater than this, some historical replication may not complete successfully.<br><br>
+We've found if the **Start Date** is greater than this, some historical replication may not complete successfully.

 If you notice issues with the historical replication of a Mixpanel integration, check that the **Start Date** is set to **no more than 60 days in the past**.
-Changing this setting can sometimes resolve the issue." %}
+Changing this setting can sometimes resolve the issue.
+{% endcapture %}

+{% include important.html first-line="**Historical replication and Mixpanel limitations**" content=sync-limit-copy %}
 {% endcapture %}

 {% contentfor setup %}